Alexxxxand/circuit-term/README.md

-Simple tool for managing files using rpi pico
+Simple tool for managing files on board